mikiec84/abbe98.github.com/_posts/2014-02-06-another-4-javascript-projects.md

 Sometime ago I wrote "[4 JS projects at Github for your web app.][1]" soon after I felt sorry about all the ones I did not write about.
 So here comes another four JavaScript projects.

 ##mustache.js
 "Logic-less {{mustache}} templates with JavaScript", I have not been using mustache.js for a long time but I can see tons of use for it in the future.
-It allows you to use its variables declared in JS or JSON almost anywhere with its simple syntax `{{variable}}`.
+It allows you to use its variables declared in JS or JSON almost anywhere with its simple syntax.
 I won't go into explaining it, I leave that to it's documentation.
 I found mustache.js through my contributions to [Adobe Brackets][2], there it's used for translations.
 I will probably use it similarly in some apps I working on, not major translations such as docs but UI related stuff.

 [mustache.js at Github][3]